1iget/Logify.Alert.PHP/README.md

 ```PHP
     $client->ignoreKeyPattern = '([pP][aA][sS][sS][wW][oO][rR][dD])';
 ```
-Pattern for exclude personal or private data(passwords, logins, and etc.) on collecting $GLOBALS system values, if this value NULL we collecting all values.
+A regular expression to exclude personal or private data (passwords, logins, and etc.) from collecting the $GLOBALS system values.
+The default value is **NULL** - all system values are collected.

 ```PHP
     $client->ignoreGetBody = true;
 ```
 Boolean.
-The default value is **false*.
+The default value is **false**.
 Specifies whether the **$_GET** array's data is collected and sent to the server.

 ```PHP
     $client->ignorePostBody = true;